Get valuable business assistance during the pandemic

-- Regular electricity and gas service will continue, and we do not anticipate any service disruption.
+- Regular gas service will continue, and we do not anticipate any service disruption.

-- Customer-requested service such as turning on or off gas and electricity when you move and installing or relocating gas and electricity services and meters.
+- Customer-requested service such as turning on or off gas when you move and installing or relocating gas services and meters.

 - Regular billing and payments will continue, and we encourage you to manage your National Grid accounts online.